jesusalc/jwt-auth/docs/quick-start.md

 ## Update your User model

-Firstly you need to implement the `Tymon\JWTAuth\Contracts\JWTSubject` contract on your User model, which requires that you implement the 2 methods `getJWTIdentifier()` and `getJWTCustomClaims()`.
+Firstly you need to implement the `Jesusalc\JWTAuth\Contracts\JWTSubject` contract on your User model, which requires that you implement the 2 methods `getJWTIdentifier()` and `getJWTCustomClaims()`.

 The example below should give you an idea of how this could look.
 Obviously you should make any